 But when they were apparently looking at the phone they allegedly found child pornography, including images of girls involved in sexual acts with adult males, according to records.

-Courtland's neighbor told News 3 there were Homeland Security Officials searching Courtland's home Thursday.
+Courtland's neighbor told News 3 there were Homeland Security Officials searching Courtland's home during the investigation.

 “There were about 10 guys, and they were coming out of the house - sounded like they were doing some searching or looking for evidence,” said Mike Galazkiewicz.
 “It’s kind of crazy to think he was living next door.”